MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ##### Conclusion 1
 ###### Hireing more experienced software developers will lead to more secure software

 I came to this conclusion by looking at my results from my survey.
-From these results it was clear that software developers that were studying at a higher level showed a greater understanding of what software vulnerabilities are and how to reduce them, as well as having a better overall knowledge of cyber-security in general
+From these results it was clear that software developers that were studying at a higher level showed a greater understanding of what software vulnerabilities are and how to reduce them, as well as having a better overall knowledge of cyber-security in general.
+Using these findings, I am able to conclude that hireing more experienced software developers and programmers will in turn lead to a much more secure end product.

 ##### Conclusion 2
 ###### Thourough negative testing can drastically reduce software vulnerabilities

-I came to this conclusion
+I came to this conclusion by both looking at my survey and my case studies.
+From my survey I took the results from my second question that I wanted to answer which was "How highly do software developers value negative testing in reducing software vulnerabilities?" in which I looked at results for a specific question on my survey.
+From this I am able to see that almost all software developers of any skill level highly value negative testing which in itself leads me to believe that thourough negative testing is important.
+Also, by looking at my case studies I can see that many of the vulnerabilities displayed in these events could easily have been identified if more thourough testing was carried out by the developers.

 ##### Conclusion 3
 ###### Releasing consistent security updates for your software can drastically reduce software vulnerabilities